 Closing costs in Dutch St Marten are approximately 5% of the purchase price which consists of the transfer tax and Notary fees.

 A corporation can also purchase a property and would also pay 5%.
 If purchasing the shares in an existing corporation which owns the property there would be no transfer tax.

 In French St Martin individual closing costs are approximately 10%.
 Corporations can hold properties on the French side but there are additional taxation and residency requirements.

 Once you own a property on St Marten you can remain as a tourist for three months at which time a non-resident must leave the island for a minimum period of 24 hours.

 Nationals of Belgium Germany, Luxembourg and the Netherlands can enter using national identity cards, nationals of the USA can enter with voter registration cards or birth certificate and nationals of Canada with birth certificates or proof of citizenship.
 Brazil, Venezuela, Mexico, San Marino and Trinidad & Tobago nationals can enter with national identity cards.
 All other nationals need passports.

 Entry for tourist purpose does not require a visa, except for nationals of former Eastern bloc countries, China, Cuba, Dominican Republic, Haiti, North Korea, Libya, Cambodia and Vietnam.

 Tourist entry is for 14 days and another 14 days on local application, except for Belgium the Netherlands, Germany, Luxembourg, the UK, the USA, Spain and a number of South American, African and other countries, for whom it is 90 days and another 90 days on local application.

-These lists can change and you should check with your Embassy/Consulate before traveling.
+These lists can change and you should check with your Embassy/Consulate before travelling.